AYUSH Counselling 2025

 AYUSH Counselling For UG Course

-The online counselling for the allocation of 15% All India Quota Seats in Undergraduate (BAMS/BUMS/BSMS/BHMS) courses at Government/Government-aided Ayurveda/Siddha/Unani/Homoeopathy Colleges, Deemed Universities (100%), Central Universities/National Institutes is being conducted by the AYUSH Admissions Central Counseling Committee (AACCC) under the Ministry of AYUSH, Government of India.
+The online counselling for the allocation of 15% All India Quota Seats in Undergraduate (BAMS/BUMS/BSMS/BHMS) courses at Government/Government-aided Ayurveda/Siddha/Unani/Homoeopathy Colleges, Deemed Universities (100%), Central Universities/National Institutes is being conducted by the AYUSH Admissions Central Counselling Committee (AACCC) under the Ministry of AYUSH, Government of India.
 On the other hand, candidates seeking admission through the 85% state quota for AYUSH courses should apply to the respective state counselling authorities.

-• AACCC - UG Counselling
+AACCC - UG Counselling

-1. 15% All India Quota UG (BAMS/BUMS/BSMS/BHMS) seats under Govt./Govt. aided institute of all States/ Union Territories.
+1. 15% All India Quota UG (BAMS/BUMS/BSMS/BHMS) seats under Govt./Govt.
+Aided Institute of all States/ Union Territories.

 2. 100% UG (BAMS/BUMS/BSMS/BHMS) seats under National/ Central Institutes.